lesshint/lesshint/lib/linters/README.md

 ## importPath
 Imported files should not include a leading underscore or the filename extension.
+The filename extension isn't required and underscores should be reserved for usage with config-files, such as `_vars.less`.

 Option               | Description
 -------------------- | ----------